AbdelrhmanKamalEliwa/Drinky-master/README.md

 ### What is Drinky?

-Drinky is an E-Commerce application serving customers to find thair favorite Hot, Soft or juices drinks Order it to deliver as soon as possible.
+Drinky is an E-Commerce application serving customers to find thair favorite Hot, Soft or juices drinks, Order it to deliver where ever you are.

 ### Why Drinky?